mcr/madinas-bcp/draft-richardson-madinas-bcp.md

 In some cases the affects are not significant and no change is recommended.
 In other cases, the affects are significant to end users experience, or to even damaging to device operation, and deployment of alternate protocols are recommended.

-The recommendations for alternate protocols are critical and there is often a very difficult market situation as before the alternate protocol can be deployed both a client and server need to be present.
+The recommendations for alternate protocols are critical and there is often a very difficult market situation: before the alternate protocol can be deployed both a client and server need to be present.
-Neither party benefits until both parties move.
+Neither party benefits until both parties have deployed.
-A particularly negative market situation can be when client and server implementers come to non-interoperable choices in what protocol they will implement.
+A particularly negative market situation can develop when client and server implementers come to non-interoperable choices in what protocol they will implement.

 # Terminology